-Scott Glenn always felt like an actor caught in the wrong time.
+Scott Glenn always felt like an actor caught at the wrong time.
 Out of place among muscle-bound men like Arnold or Stallone.
-Or without the fighting skills showcased by guys like Van Damme, Seagal, Norris or even Snipes.
+Or without the fighting skills showcased by guys like Van Damme, Seagal, Norris, or even Snipes.
 He didn't even try to survive on a gimmick like Michael Dudikoff (American Ninja).
 He did manage to survive as he was a far better actor than most of the action stars of that period.
 Proof of his longevity is his storied and varied filmography where he has shown amazing range.
 It goes to say that he is well cast here and perfect as the reluctant hero.
 In a role similar to the one he played in Red Beard, Toshiro Mifune plays the clam teacher here taking on the arrogant student.
 Albeit in a far lesser quality movie.
 Still, it is fun to watch him effortlessly going through the motions.

-The fight scenes look clean and well staged which is not surprising since Steven Seagal was the fight choreographer on the movie.
-Problem is they are few and far between.
+The fight scenes look clean and well-staged which is not surprising since Steven Seagal was the fight choreographer on the movie.
+The problem is they are few and far between.
 There are also hardly any memorable scenes in the movie.
 Except for the mildly amusing scene where Rick is tested by getting buried in the ground up to his neck or the chase escaping his pursuers through a local fish market.